-For WV WORKS cases, a sanction is applied when the client fails to comply with the child support requirements in Part 1 of the PRC.
+For WV WORKS cases, a sanction is applied when the client fails to comply with the child support requirements of the PRC.

-3. When The Client Claims Good Cause For Refusal To Cooperate Prior To BCSE Referral
+When The Client Claims Good Cause For Refusal To Cooperate Prior To BCSE Referral

 When a client claims good cause prior to referral, the Worker makes a determination according to the procedure in item 4 below.